Dental Implants Rocky Hill

 Are all dental implants the same?

-Many people don’t consider this, but dental implants actually have quite a bit variety to them.
-This includes the stages that a dental implant requires before it can be placed, their overall width and height, the materials used to fabricate them, and the specific manufacturer.
+Many people don’t consider this, but dental implants actually have quite a bit of variety to them.
+This includes the stages that a dental implant requires before it can be placed, its overall width and height, the materials used to fabricate it, and the specific manufacturer.
 Once you are partnered with your implant specialist, they’ll know the best implant option based on your specific needs and preferences.
 We encourage you to ask us questions directly if you need additional guidance.

 Does it hurt to receive dental implants?